Germany imposes tougher measures to curb coronavirus | DW | 27.08.2020

 Chancellor Angela Merkel and Germany's 16 regional leaders have agreed to limit private and public gatherings and impose a national fine for mask shirkers, as the country grapples with an increase in infections.

-Private events are set to be limited to 25 participants, whereas celebrations outside the private sphere could be restricted to 50 people.
+Private events are set to be limited to 25 participants, whereas celebrations outside private property could be restricted to 50 people.

 Read more: Germany to ramp up quarantine checks on travelers returning from high-risk areas